“If I read this twenty years ago I’d already be retired.”

 Did you know that a portfolio of 70% U.S. stocks and 30% international stocks or 50% U.S. Stocks, 25% developed country international stocks and 25% emerging market stocks has earned about 2% more a year compared to just holding U.S. stocks with LESS risk over the past 40-50 years?

 You’ve already seen how much money an extra 2% a year can add to your retirement account after 20 years.

 Diversification helps you manage risk to make sure you don’t suffer devastating losses (think financial crises of 2000 and 2008) and have enough money saved for retirement.
 This is particularly important for those nearing retirement age.

 If you think you can outsmart the market and don’t have to diversify, consider this.
 CXO Advisory Group measures a group of market “gurus.”
 These include professional money managers, newsletter writers, and financial columnists.
 Everyone on the list is a professional.
 The average accuracy of the group in predicting future price moves is less than 50%.
 That’s worse than a coin flip!
 These are the best in the business, and they can’t even predict the future over half the time.

 John Templeton was one of the most successful investors and mutual fund managers of all-time.
 Here’s what he has to say on the subject of diversification; “In my 45-year career as an investment counselor, humility did show me the need for worldwide diversification to reduce risk.”

 REMEMBER THIS: Manage risk first, growth second.

-If you’re young and still believe you can sock away 80-90% of your money in stocks without harm, you’ve never lived through the lows of the stock market from 1896-1932 or 1962 to 1974.
+If you still believe you can sock away 80-90% of your money in stocks without harm, you’ve never lived through the lows of the U.S. stock market from 1896-1932 or 1962 to 1974.
 That’s not even mentioning the two devastating stock market crashes from 2000-2002 and 2008-2009 during which time the stock market lost over half its value.

 Don’t buy into the lie that all you to do is keep your money in stocks no matter the current valuations and you’ll be safe.
 The market doesn’t work that way.
 The stock market doesn’t return the average of 9% every year or even every 20 years.